 Drive my Car

 I am in Salt Lake City.
 I drove here in two days by myself.
-I left Minneapolis last Tuesday morning at about nine, and drove down I-35.
-I changed to I-80 in Des Moines and headed west.
+I left Minneapolis last Tuesday morning at about nine, heading south on I-35.
+At Des Moines, I turned west on I-80.

-I passed through Omaha and Lincoln, and had a dinner of sorts in Kearney (pronounced, it turns out, as Karney) around seven in the evening.
+I passed through Omaha and Lincoln, and had a dinner of sorts in Kearney (pronounced, it turns out, not as keernie but karnie) around seven in the evening.
 I decided to push on as far as I could, thinking that North Platte might be a suitable halfway point.

-The Wife and I had in fact stayed at the Hampton Inn in North Platte before, on our way to Santa Fe last March.
-I pulled into their lot, remembering that it had been pleasant, clean, and affordable.
+The Wife and I had in fact stayed at the Hampton Inn in North Platte before, on our way to visit Santa Fe last spring.
+I pulled into the lot, remembering that it had been pleasant, clean, and affordable.
+It was full.